omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/01-expired-certificate/00-lab-01-expired-certificate.md

 What you found:
 This step confirmed that no chain-related issues were contributing to the failure.
 The chain could be built correctly, and the root CA was trusted.
 The TLS failure was isolated to the certificate being expired, not a chain construction or trust issue.

+Chain presented correctly
+No missing intermediates

+What This Proves
+Chain is structurally valid
+Failure is not chain-related

 Step 4 — Check Revocation and Trust
 Command used: